jmallon/R-manuscripts/README.md

 # R-manuscripts
 Templates and functions useful for writing documents completely within R such as a manuscript or a thesis or dissertation.

+Instructions:
+1) Install RStudio and LaTex, if necessary
+2) Clone project to your desktop
+3) Open in RStudio
+4) Change all filepaths to point to your project directory
+5) Run '01_Manuscript.Rmd'

-Once you have changed all the filepaths necessary, run '01_Manuscript' and the whole document should compile!
+Following these instructions, the whole document should compile!
 Check out Manuscript.pdf to see what it should look like.

 I have to credit all of the sources I've taken bits of code from:
-Writing your thesis with Rmarkdown:
+Writing your thesis with Rmarkdown -
 [Part 1](https://rosannavanhespenresearch.wordpress.com/2016/02/03/writing-your-thesis-with-r-markdown-1-getting-started/),
 [Part 2](https://rosannavanhespenresearch.wordpress.com/2016/02/17/writing-your-thesis-with-rmarkdown-2-making-a-chapter/),
 [Part 3](https://rosannavanhespenresearch.wordpress.com/2016/03/18/writing-your-thesis-with-r-markdown-3-figures-r-code-and-tables/),